Economy of Greece: Foreign investment

-Since the fall of communism, Greece has invested heavily in neighbouring Balkan countries.
+Since the fall of communism, Greece has invested heavily in neighbouring countries in Southeast Europe.
 Between 1997 and 2009, 12.11% of foreign direct investment capital in North Macedonia was Greek, ranking fourth.
 In 2009 alone, Greeks invested €380 million in the country, with companies such as Hellenic Petroleum having made important strategic investments.

 Greece invested €1.38 billion in Bulgaria between 2005 and 2007 and many important companies (including Bulgarian Postbank, United Bulgarian Bank Coca-Cola Bulgaria) are owned by Greek financial groups.
 In Serbia, 250 Greek companies are active with a total investment of over €2 billion.
 Romanian statistics from 2016 show that Greek investment in the country exceeded €4 billion, ranking Greece fifth or sixth among foreign investors.
 Greece has been the largest investor in Albania since the fall of communism with 25% of foreign investments in 2016 coming from Greece, in addition business relations between both are extremely strong and continuously rising.

 Trade

-Since the start of the debt crisis, Greece's negative balance of trade has decreased significantly—from €44.3 billion in 2008 to €18.15 billion in 2020.
-In 2022, exports and imports rose by 36.8% and 42.2% respectively.
+During the debt crisis and subsequent COVID-19 recession, Greece's negative balance of trade decreased significantly–from €44.3 billion in 2008 to €18.15 billion in 2020–due to a substantial drop in imports.
+However, the trade boom of recent years has seen the balance approach pre-crisis levels.
+Exports increased by 30.9% in 2021 and 38.3% in 2022, while imports rose by 34.6% and 43.6% during the same period.
+This was followed by a correction in 2023, with exports and imports decreasing by 8.5% and 12.1% respectively.
+In 2024, exports decreased by 2% and imports increased by 2.4%.

 Greece is also the largest import partner of Cyprus (18.0%) and the largest export partner of Palau (82.4%).